morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ![add four turtles](img/add-four-turtles.png)

-- 6.2 [bonus] add parameter to `add-four-turtles` function so that the last turtle can take any name
+- 6.2 [bonus] add a parameter to `add-four-turtles` function so that the last turtle can take any name

 Our `add-four-turtles` function only add :neo in the end.